vinkla/laravel-translator/README.md

 ## Example
 If you want a working example you can visit the [example respository](https://github.com/vinkla/translator-example) for this package.
 It's a Laravel 5 application that utilies the translator package.

-## Contributing

-Thank you for considering contributing to the Translator package.
-If you are submitting a bug-fix, or an enhancement that is **not** a breaking change, submit your pull request to the the latest stable release of the package, the `master` branch.
-If you are submitting a breaking change or an entirely new component, submit your pull request to the `develop` branch.

 ## License

 The Translator package is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).